nirajsahu937/EV-Charging-Spot-Finder/README.md

 # EV Charging Spot Finder
 EV Charging Spot Finder This repository contains the backend code for the EV Charging Spot Finder project.
-The frontend is currently under development and will be added soon
+The frontend is currently under development and will be added soon.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.1.4.

 ## Development server